beatricekallen/beatricekallen/README.md

 ### A little bit about me:

-:computer: I'm a full-stack web developer with a passion for creativity and collaboration.
+:computer: I'm a front-end web developer with a passion for creativity and collaboration.

 :books: I have over ten years of experience in the publishing industry.
 I also have several years' experience in project management and team management.